flysaiah/Area11_Angular/README.md

 4. Start a MongoDB server with `mongod`

+5. If running in dev mode, you need to create a folder called "Area11" inside your root directory (this is an issue and will be fixed later so you don't have to manually do this).

-5. Build the project with `ng build`.
+6. Build the project with `ng build`.
 Use the --prod` flag for a production build.

-6. Start the local server with `nodemon server.js`.
+7. Start the local server with `nodemon server.js`.

 Now navigate to `localhost:3000` and your application should be running!